cseanburns/research-notebook/source/_posts/2013-09-18-reading-robert-k-merton.markdown

 1. "Priority in Scientific Discovery"
 1. "The Matthew Effect in Science"

+Update on October 23, 2013: I'm adding this piece, which comes after the Matthew effect article / chapter:

+1. "Institutionalized Patterns of Evaluation in Science"

 The introduction in the above book, written by Norman W. Storer, is a good overview of Merton's work.
 Although I have read these works before, I did so over the course of a couple years.
 Reading